-Working abroad sounds like an adventure to many people.
-However, a job search in Italy requires more than just the obvious Italy CV writing and translation.
+Overseas careers sounds like an adventure to many people.
+However, a job search in Italy requires more than just the obvious Italy cover letter and Italy CV writing and translation.
 You must pass the Italy job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Italy.

 Find out information about the company you want to work for.
 Bring copies of your CV, letters of reference, employer testimonials, photocopies of degrees and diplomas to the interview with you.
 You will never get a second chance to make a first impression!

-Remember, how you dress is the one of the most important parts of not being hired.
+How you dress is the one of the most important parts of being hired for available jobs.
 So, check the Italy dress code

 Be ready for three to four job interviews and some psychometric tests.

 Italians take punctuality very seriously, so arrive at least 10 minutes before the job interview and switch off your cellphone.
 The Italy job interviews normally begin with introductions, firm handshakes all around, the exchange of business cards and a few minutes of informal conversation.
 Ladies should extend their hand first to men.